ASUCICREPO/Medical-Specialty-Matchmaker/docs/deploymentGuide.md

 - AWS IAM follows least-privilege principles
 - Bedrock calls are region-restricted
 - GitHub tokens are stored in AWS Secrets Manager

-## 📞 Support

-For deployment issues:
-1. Check the troubleshooting section above
-2. Review AWS CloudWatch logs
-3. Verify all prerequisites are met
-4. Ensure AWS permissions are correctly configured

-## Privacy & Security

-- No personally identifiable patient information is collected
-- All data is anonymized and aggregated
-- HIPAA-compliant design principles
-- Secure data transmission and storage

-## Contributing

-This project is designed to serve healthcare professionals in underserved communities.
-Contributions are welcome, especially from medical professionals and developers with healthcare experience.

-## License

-This project is developed for humanitarian purposes to improve global healthcare access.